sherlockblaze/blog/source/_posts/linux/how-linux-works/The-Big-Picture-Of-Linux.md

 When the process accesses some of its memory, the MMU intercepts the access and uses a memory address map to translate the memory location from the process into an actual physical memory location on the machine.
 **The kernel must still initialize and continuously maintain and alter this memory address map.
 For example, during a context switch, the kernel has to change the map from the outgoing process to the incoming process.**

-**Note**: The implementationo of a memory address map is called a page table.
+**Note**: The implementation of a memory address map is called a page table.

 #### Device Drivers and Management

 The kernel's role with devices is pretty simple.
 A device is typically accessible only in kernel mode because improper access could crash the machine.
-Another problem is that different devices rarely have the same programming interface, even if the devices do the same thing, such as two different netword cards.
-Therefore, device drivers have traditionally been part of the kernel, and they strive to presetn a uniform interface to user processes in order to simplify the software developer's job.
+Another problem is that different devices rarely have the same programming interface, even if the devices do the same thing, such as two different network cards.
+Therefore, device drivers have traditionally been part of the kernel, and they strive to present a uniform interface to user processes in order to simplify the software developer's job.

 #### System calls and Support